libssh2/libssh2/docs/libssh2_banner_set.md

 *banner* - A pointer to a user defined banner

-Set the banner that will be sent to the remote host when the SSH session is started with libssh2_session_handshake(3)
+Set the banner that is sent to the remote host when the SSH session is started with libssh2_session_handshake(3)
-This is optional; a banner corresponding to the protocol and libssh2 version will be sent by default.
+This is optional; a banner corresponding to the protocol and libssh2 version is sent by default.

 # RETURN VALUE